 For many students one or more Languages will be a natural element of a balanced range of GCSE subjects.
-At Hazelwick, GCSE courses are offered in French, German and Spanish.
+At Hazelwick, GCSE courses are offered in French and Spanish.
+The Senior Leadership Team and governors at Hazelwick School have taken the decision to make some curriculum changes.
+As such, German GCSE will not be offered for September 2024.